Earlier this year, on the morning of Pascha, my Dad passed away from lung cancer…

 After my Dad fell asleep, I have been struggling with my own demons, especially feeling trapped in my room during this pandemic.
 God has opened my eyes recently to things I need to work on.

 God gave me a heavy cross when my Dad and I were separated for so long, but because of repentance and forgiveness, my Dad and I overcame our struggle together.
-Now, I am given another cross to bear.
 My Dad is truly an inspiration to me to keep going despite any doubts, fears, or hardships.
 I need to keep going and embrace love, hope, and most importantly God.